 These will work your quads and inner thighs, plus they feel great.
 You may wish to hold weights vertically in each hand in front of your body for added resistance.

 - Stand with your feet wider than hip distance apart, toes pointed out.
 Ensure your hip, knee, and toe face the same direction on each leg.

 - Sink down until your thighs are parallel with the floor, keeping abs tight.

-- Return to the starting position, squeezing the glutes and remembering to avoid locking the knees.
+- Return to the starting position, squeezing the glutes and avoiding locking the knees.

-This will add a little bit of fat-burning cardio into your usual toning move.
+This will add some cardio into your usual toning move.

 - Assume your normal squat position.

-- Lower yourself down until your thighs are parallel to the floor, making sure your knees don't pass your toes.
+- Lower yourself down until your thighs are parallel to the floor.

 - Exerting as much force as you can, spring upward.